EhtishamAshraf/RTI-Vision_Arm/Readme.md

    Mathematically:
     x = x₀ + ρ * math.cos(ϕ) * math.cos(θ)

     y = y₀ + ρ * math.cos(ϕ) * math.sin(θ)

     z = z₀ +  ρ * math.sin(ϕ)

    This positions each waypoint at a constant radial distance from the object, distributed over a spherical surface defined by the varying angles 𝜃 and 𝜙.

    ⚠️ Note on Convention Differences

    While above formulas resemble standard spherical coordinate equations, there is an intentional deviation in the definition of the angle 𝜙.

    Standard (Literature) Convention:

-   👉 Refer for lit review: [Math Insight explanation of spherical coordinates](https://mathinsight.org/spherical_coordinates#:~:text=In%20summary%2C%20the%20formulas%20for,%CE%B8z%3D%CF%81cos%CF%95) x = x₀ + ρsinϕcosθ y = y₀ + ρsinϕsinθ z = z₀ + ρcosϕ
+   👉 Refer for lit review: [Math Insight explanation of spherical coordinates](https://mathinsight.org/spherical_coordinates#:~:text=In%20summary%2C%20the%20formulas%20for,%CE%B8z%3D%CF%81cos%CF%95) x = x₀ + ρsinϕcosθ,
+   y = y₀ + ρsinϕsinθ,
+   z = z₀ + ρcosϕ

    In this form, ϕ is the angle from the positive Z-axis, measured downward toward